 With the Rune Witch Mysteries complete, I thought I’d share with you a new novella length story following Trystan, my favourite dragon-man from the series, that also features a guest appearance from Summer and Thomas.

-Here’s Chapter One:
+Here’s a snippet from Chapter One:

 I’m not one for dramatics, but my mind raced towards full out panic, and my emotions darted between joy and blazing fury when a dragon landed in the field adjacent to my house.

 Her scales gleamed in the sunlight, reflecting a brilliant shade of silver that matched the steely look in her eyes.
 Her wings stretched like those of a bat.
 She shook a head crowned with a neck frill and six large spikes, sending a great chuff of air through her nostrils.

 Eighty years!
 Eighty years since I’d last laid eyes another dragon.

 I flicked off the incessant beeping of the proximity alarm and watched the monitor as Megan changed into human form and dressed.

 I remembered every fibre of her being, her perfect face, the intoxicating scent of her skin.

 Rose-tinted memories surfaced forefront in my mind.
 I scowled and pushed them aside.
 So much had changed.
 I had Maybe, just maybe, Megan had too.

 I slapped my face to bring me back to reality and moved from the screen to the large sash window.
 Who knew, maybe it was just a dream.
 Although, nightmare may be a more appropriate term.